 I was at a psychologist’s chamber to conduct an interview for Bonobology, the relationship website I freelance for when I met Rohini Mishra (name changed there).
 She was an exceptionally pretty girl but she was there because she needed support after her psychological breakdown.
-As I got talking to her she seemed chatty and friendly to me.
-I did not know I would find out about new-age relationships in India.
+As I got talking to her I did not know right there I would get an insight into new-age relationships in India.
 She revealed that she was in a relationship with a guy who moved to another city with a job.

 “He Ghosted me,” she said.

 Pardon me if I sound backdated but I couldn’t figure out what she was saying till she explained.

 “He was just gone.
 He moved cities then blocked me on the phone and social media and never contacted me again.
 Neither could I because I didn’t know his family since they were in another city and there was no way I could trace him.
 I realised he had even lied to me about the company he was working in because when I called them they said no one by that name worked there.

 “I lost it completely emotionally.
 Now I realise that maybe he has not even moved.
 Thanks to the psychological counselling I have clarity now.
 Maybe it’s a good thing he did this to me now.
 We were planning marriage if it had happened later I would probably never have recovered.”

 I didn’t know what to say but I did learn a new relationship term Ghosting.

 Generation Y has introduced dating terms and revolutionized the dating game.
 Ghosting, Mega-dating, Exclusive Dating, Friend zoning and Wheel are few of the most commonly used terms.
 India, too, has caught up with the millennial dating game.
 Although calling it a game might trivialise it, dating and relationships have cast aside the usual norms of a boy asking a girl out and have taken off with its own Gen Y rules.